Men and women 23-49, here is how you can move on from what happened in your childhood and lead the life that you really want.

 I am an experienced psychotherapist based in central London.
 I have a special interest in working with adults who faced trauma in childhood.
 This may mean abuse, neglect, particular events, or any circumstances that were very difficult for you.
 I offer weekly, one-to-one psychotherapy for as long (or short) as you need it.
 This can be face to face or online.

-Unlike many therapists who either have been trained in cognitive and behavioural therapies (such as CBT) or play down the usefulness of cognitive methods, I believe that working at both the cognitive (thought), behavioural and emotional levels is essential if you want to bring about real change in your life.
+Unlike many therapists who either have been trained only in cognitive and behavioural therapies (such as CBT) or play down the usefulness of cognitive methods, I believe that working at both the cognitive (thought), behavioural and emotional levels is essential if you want to bring about real change in your life.
 In particular, you may need to identify patterns that were formed in childhood.
 These are often buried deep in our unconscious minds, so that we are completely unaware of them.
 Working with these is central to my therapy training and practice.

 Therapy for childhood trauma: what does it look like?